 The paler paste is the first batch, and darker one is the second one.
 I cooked the latter a bit longer (actually I went to the movies and came home with it almost turning to toffee!)
 Both are very nice though.
 Henceforth I am a convert to making quince paste this way.

-My daughters tip – place in a very low oven and bake for 24 hours – which I did for both batches!
+daughters tip – place in a very low oven and bake for 24 hours – which I did

 It will keep in the fridge for quite a while, really lovely with strong cheese.